worldemar/investment-portfolio-optimizer/README.md

 Results of edge case portfolios will be displayed in terminal.

-Check SVG graphs for all portfolios performances.
+Check SVG graphs in `result` folder for all portfolios performances.

 Note that ALL portfolios will be drawn on SVG.
 Your browser might not be able to display it.